 - You can start Arnica supplements a week prior to injection to help with post injection bruises.
-Arica helps to speed up the fading away of bruises.
-Arnica supplements can be found in most health supplement isles at your Whole Foods, GMC or CVS, as well as purchased from The Naderi Center.
+Arnica helps to speed up the fading away of bruises.
+Arnica supplements can be found in most health supplement isles at your local Whole Foods, GMC or CVS, as well as purchased from The Naderi Center.

 Stopping Medications and Supplements

 - Talk to your primary care doctor or physician specialist.
-If you are on blood thinners you may need to stop these a few days to weeks prior to your injection treatment.
+If you are on blood thinners, you may need to stop these a few days to weeks prior to your injection treatment.
 Speak to your prescribing physician regarding if it is safe to stop these medications as well as to obtain instructions about when to stop and restart the medication.
 We do not recommend patients that are on life saving medications stop their medications in order to have any cosmetic procedures performed.